 [Resident]: Yeah that’s the left atrial appendage.

-[Resident]: And what about, does using cryo any difference?
+[Resident]: And what about, cyro - just using cryo.
+Any difference?

-Yes, as we discussed cryo takes 2 minutes for lesion, so I reserve it, you could do it all this with cryo, but it will take you much longer.
-So, but if, you know, it's not you could do everything with bipolar you frequency or with a cryo.
-I prefer the combination of energies because each energy at modality has its own pros and cons.
-Did the one against cryo is time.
+Yes, as we discussed, cryo takes 2 minutes per lesion, so I reserve it - I reserve it.
+You could do all this with cryo, but it will take you much longer.
+But it's - you know, it's not - you could do everything with bipolar radio frequency or with a cryo.
+I prefer the combination of energies because each energy modality has its own pros and cons, and the one against cryo is time.
 So this is done.
-Done three ablation, you can see in the nice line.
-Now I'm going to start the roofline of the appendage that when you going to put a jaw inside and another jaw outside and the outside jaw is running in the transverse sinus of the pericardium and you can see now below the aorta.
+Done three - three ablations, and you can see a nice line.
+Now I'm going to start the roofline of the appendage, and I’m going to put the jaw inside and another jaw outside, and the outside jaw is running in the transverse sinus of the pericardium, and you can see now below the aorta.
 And this will be half of the roof connecting line of the left atrium.

 [Resident]: Where are you?
 Are you inside?

-One jaw is in the inside, one jaw is on the inside the transverse sinus of the pericardium.
-We were in the oblique sinus earlier now we are in transverse sinus.
+One jaw is inside.
+The other jaw is inside the transverse sinus of the pericardium.
+We were in the oblique sinus earlier - now we are in the transverse sinus.

-[Resident]: Is this considered five-box Maze.
+[Resident]: Is this considered the five-box Maze?
 Is that a term?

-No. The five-box Maze is a procedure done exclusively epicardially using minimally invasive access.
-And there is few people doing it and it's unclear whether - Because the energies only applied epicardially and as you see the thickness of the tissues really is unpredictable.
+No. The five-box Maze is a procedure that is done exclusively epicardially using minimally invasive access.
+And there are only a few people doing it, and it's unclear whether - Because the energies are only applied epicardially, and as you see, the thickness of the tissues really is unpredictable.

 [Resident]: Surgical Maze that’s epicardial even though that’s surgically - yeah.

-So the one more application and then we're going to put the device on the at the base of the appendage so we choose wear the size for the clip and do we have the new clip.
+So we’ll do one more application, and then we're going to put the device on the at the base of the appendage.
+So we choose what the size is for the clip.
+And do we have the new clip?
 Okay, okay.
-So we're done with this now let's take a look here.
+So we're done with this.
+Now let's take a look here.
 Can you come up with the sucker please?

-Okay can you hold a spot for me.
-Can you hold a heart for me either 4 by 4.
-I’ll take the sizer.
+Okay can you hold this heart for me?
+Can you hold the heart for me?
+Either 4 by 4.
+I’ll take a sizer.

-[Resident]: Oh yeah, can I have a… I don't know, this Stuttgart was slipping, so I was gonna get a 4x4 from you.
+[Resident]: Oh yeah, can I have a… I don't know, the heart was slipping, so I was gonna get a 4x4 from you.

 [Resident]: Can I have another one please?